astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ## Environment-level Airflow Settings

 Environment-level settings are typically set in the `airflow.cfg` file, which is required in all Airflow projects.
-All settings in this file have a default value that can be overriden by modifying the file directly.
+All settings in this file have a default value that can be overridden by modifying the file directly.
 Default values are taken from the [default_airflow.cfg file](https://github.com/apache/airflow/blob/master/airflow/config_templates/default_airflow.cfg) in Airflow project source code.

-To check current values for an existing Airflow environment, navigate to **Admin** > **Configurations** in the Airflow UI.
+To check current values for an existing Airflow environment, go to **Admin** > **Configurations** in the Airflow UI.
 For more information, read [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) or [Configuration Reference](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) in Airflow documentation.

 > **Note:** If you're running on Astronomer, these settings can be modified via Environment Variables.
 For more information, read [Environment Variables on Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).